 10. Your Tax Return Is More Complicated

-When your only income is from a W-2 job, your tax return tends to be pretty simple.
-But as you start adding side gigs and become self-employed, your return gets more complicated quickly.
+When your only income is from a W-2 job, your income tax return tends to be pretty simple.
+But as you start adding side gigs and become self-employed, your tax filing gets more complicated quickly.

 As mentioned above, you need to track every single business expense if you want to be able to deduct it – and defend it in an audit.
 You need to send 1099s, and you can expect to receive 1099s.

 Your tax return gets longer.
 Sole proprietors must fill out Schedule C to document their business expenses.
 If you receive rental income, you must fill out Schedule E. If you have partners, you must fill out Schedule K-1s and Form 1065.

 It’s lucky for you that accounting and tax preparation costs are still deductible for small-business owners, because you may well find yourself needing an accountant’s services for the first time in your life once you launch your own side business.